Published by Blue Grid Media • Updated for 2026 • 16 min read

 Google allows you to dispute leads that were not legitimate customer contacts.
 Valid dispute reasons include:

 Submit disputes within 30 days of the lead.
-Be honest — Google reviews disputes manually, and businesses that file frivolous disputes risk account penalties.
-But do not leave legitimate credits on the table.
+Be honest about it.
+Google reviews disputes manually, and businesses that file frivolous disputes risk account penalties.
+But don't leave legitimate credits on the table either.
 A consistent dispute process can recover 10 to 15% of your monthly spend.
+That's free money you're leaving behind if you skip this step.

 How many leads does Google LSA generate per month?